-One way aloe juice could help in weight loss is through its anti-inflammatory properties.
-Inflammation is linked to weight gain and metabolic issues, and aloe vera juice could play its part in promoting weight loss.
+One way aloe juice could help in weight loss is its anti-inflammatory properties.
+Inflammation is linked to weight gain and metabolic issues, and in this way, aloe vera juice could play its part in promoting weight loss.

 Another animal study found that aloe vera contains potent sterols that can improve body composition.
 Obese rats fed with these sterols had lower levels of body fat after 35 days.
 A similar effect is possible in humans as well.